-Section 216D provides that up to €200 in each of the tax years 2022, 2023 and 2024 of any profits arising to an individual in a year of assessment from the microgeneration of electricity is exempt from Income Tax, USC and PRSI.
+Section 216D provides that profits of up to €400 in each of the tax years 2024 and 2025 arising to an individual in a year of assessment from the microgeneration of electricity is exempt from Income Tax, USC and PRSI.
+The exempt amount previously applied to profits of up to €200 in each of the tax years 2022 and 2023.
 The scheme is not available to companies or corporate entities.
 There is no requirement on individuals to include the exempt profits in an income tax return (Form 11 or Form 12).
 Therefore, where an individual is not already required to file an income tax return, the fact that he or she has exempt profits from the microgeneration of electricity does not necessitate the filing of a tax return.